 My husband has been telling me for months that I needed to share this recipe here on the blog.
 Now is the time!
 We use this so frequently I’ve run out of excuses as to why I haven’t shared it yet.

 Like I said before, I make this once a week.
 Every.
 Single.
 Week!
 If I don’t have some made up I know for certain that I’m going to get asked about it.
 So now I just know that if I see the bottle getting low, I best get to making more.

 Some of these links are affiliate links.
 You can read my full disclosure HERE.

-- Use it as a stand alone bread dip.
+- Stand alone bread dip.
 As it is.
 No other ingredients.

 - Add some balsamic vinegar to it and give it a whole new depth of flavor.

-- Fresh crushed garlic (instead of dried) will make the flavors even more complex and delicious.
+- Incorporate fresh crushed garlic (instead of dried) will make the flavors even more complex and delicious.

-- Add crushed garlic and red pepper flakes to give it a bit of heat.
+- Try adding red pepper flakes to give it a bit of heat

 - Mix in some fresh parmesan cheese and again, new flavor.